roc-streaming/roc-toolkit/docs/sphinx/building/dependencies.rst

 * gengetopt (optional, install if you want to build tools)
 * pkg-config (optional, install if you want installed dependencies to be auto-detected)
 * config.guess script (optional, used to auto-detect the system type; may be provided by autotools, automake, or libtool package)
-* libtool, intltool, autoconf, automake, make, cmake (optional, install if you want Roc to download and build dependencies automatically)
+* libtool, intltool, autoconf, automake, make, cmake, meson, ninja (optional, install if you want Roc to download and build dependencies automatically)

 Runtime dependencies
 ====================